Health Information Technology for Economic and Clinical Health Act: Electronic health records (EHR)

-The HITECH Act set meaningful use of interoperable EHR adoption in the health care system as a critical national goal and incentivized EHR adoption.
+The HITECH Act set meaningful use of interoperable EHR adoption in the US healthcare system as a critical national goal and incentivized EHR adoption.
 The "goal is not adoption alone but 'meaningful use' of EHRs—that is, their use by providers to achieve significant improvements in care."

 Title IV of the act promises maximum incentive payments for Medicaid to those who adopt and use "certified EHRs" of $63,750 over 6 years beginning in 2011.
 Eligible professionals must begin receiving payments by 2016 to qualify for the program.
 For Medicare, the maximum payments are $44,000 over 5 years.
 Doctors who do not adopt an EHR by 2015 will be penalized 1% of Medicare payments, increasing to 3% over 3 years.
-In order to receive the EHR stimulus money, the HITECH act (ARRA) requires doctors to show "meaningful use" of an EHR system.
+The HITECH Act (ARRA) requires doctors to show "meaningful use" of an EHR system to receive the EHR stimulus money.
 As of June 2010, there are no penalty provisions for Medicaid.

 Health information exchange (HIE) has emerged as a core capability for hospitals and physicians to achieve "meaningful use" and receive stimulus funding.
 Starting in 2015, hospitals and doctors will be subject to financial penalties under Medicare if they are not using electronic health records.